Building Application Procedure

 All works in the categories below will require to be approved or otherwise by the Planning Committee.
 Any contentious decision will require to be discussed at the next scheduled WRA full Board meeting where a decision will be given and any decision made by the WRA is final.

-When the plans have been given provisional approval by the WRA, the applicant must sign a formal contract – an exchange of letters – with the WRA, agreeing to simple conditions such as hours of work, a ban on workmen’s radios, washing down of roads etc. as stated in the WRA Terms and Conditions.
+When the plans have been given provisional approval by the WRA, the applicant must sign a formal contract – an exchange of letters – with the WRA, agreeing to simple conditions as listed below.
+For major works, a traffic management plan must be agreed in advance with the WRA in order to minimise disruption to estate residents and visitors.

 On completion of the work the applicant must advise WRA, who will then check the road/s, verges etc. to assess any damage before refunding any part of the deposit.
 There will also be an external visual inspection of the completed work to ensure it complies with the approved plans.

 The majority of the applications to WRA come under this category, some are chargeable and some are not.
 There is no intention to charge for minor internal works and there is no need to contact WRA in these cases, e.g. kitchen/bathroom refurbishment, erections/replacement of sheds for the sole purpose of storing garden tools or any project when two skips or less of hardcore have been produced (12 cu.metres of waste).

 Where more than two skips or a “Grab-lorry” is used, additional cost will be levied.
 However, internal structural redesign of a property should be notified to WRA to assess if a charge is applicable.

 These projects would generally come under the category of works which may not require the local authority’s planning consent but may require building regulation approval.
 These can be, by way of an example, porches, conservatories, single storey rear additions, roof shape changes, recladding, new front walls, driveways, small rear patios and small gardening landscapes (this is not a complete list but if you have a query you should discuss this with Hobdens Property Management Ltd).